Desk cable management is like cleaning your room. It’s a hassle

 - Wherever there are lots of cables grouped together

-If you can’t help but leave a group of cables showing, you can use a cable sleeve to wrap them up neatly.
+If you can’t help but leave a group of cables showing, you can use a cable management sleeve to wrap them up neatly.

 And that’s pretty much it—everything you could possibly need to know about desk cable management.